 Hours: Monday-Friday, 8 a.m. to 4:30 p.m.

-After a brain injury, some people drive with restrictions and may need vehicle modification.
-Many others find that they need (or want) to utilize assistive technology or public transportation.
+After a brain injury, some people drive with restrictions or need vehicle modification, while others find they need (or want) public transportation.
 This section describes some of the options that persons with disabilities can use to get around.

 Some service providers offer detailed driver assessment programs in which program staff work on and off the road to determine a person's ability to drive.
 Other programs offer individuals the opportunity to relearn driving skills.
-Your primary care physician can also advise you in regards to your ability to relearn how to safely drive.
-Call the Minnesota Brain Injury Alliance at 612-378-2742 or 800-669-6442 for more information.
+Your primary care physician can also advise you in regards to your ability to relearn how to drive safely.

-The Minnesota Non-emergency Transportation (MNET) program was developed for individuals in the 11-county Twin Cities metropolitan area who cannot get their own rides or who need unique transportation assistance.
-Individuals enrolled in the Minnesota Health Care Program may use MNET services for transportation needs.
-For more information, call 651-645-3982.
+The Minnesota Non-Emergency Transportation (MNET) program was developed for individuals in the 11-county Twin Cities metropolitan area who cannot get their own rides or who need unique transportation assistance.
+Individuals enrolled in the Minnesota Health Care Program may use MNET services for medical transportation needs.

 Long Distance Traveling Information

 Plan in advance when traveling as an individual with a disability.
 Transport systems can usually provide printed or voice information about special needs.
 Services may be available at airports and train stations to assist you in locating and getting to the proper gate and concourse.
 There are some organizations that can help you plan your trip.

 Many counties, community organizations, faith-based institutions and the Department of Veterans Affairs (VA) set up programs where people with disabilities are matched up with volunteer drivers.
 Call your county, local community organization, faith-based institution or VA to find out where such programs may exist.